smartdevicelink/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

 </struct>
 ```

-Details on how mobile application selects supported VSCs described in [Mobile libraries changes](0296-Update-video-streaming-capabilities-during-ignition-cycle.md#mobile-libraries-changes-ios-and-android) section.
+Details on how a mobile application selects supported VSCs is described in the [Mobile libraries changes](0296-Update-video-streaming-capabilities-during-ignition-cycle.md#mobile-libraries-changes-ios-and-android) section.

-4. These VSCs transfered by SDL to HMI within the same new notification.
+4. These VSCs are transferred by SDL Core to the HMI within the same new notification.

 ![Sequence diagram](../assets/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle/Negotiation_of_VSCs.svg)

 #### Resolution Switching

-In order to notify Mobile application on current VSC HMI may use existing `OnSystemCapabilityUpdated` notification of `VIDEO_STREAMING` type.
+In order to notify a mobile application of the current VSC, the HMI may use existing `OnSystemCapabilityUpdated` notification of `VIDEO_STREAMING` type.

 Mobile application will receive such updates if it has been subscribed to them previously.

 There are no changes expected on a protocol level.
-Just existing service Stop/Start sequences would be utilized.
+Only the existing service Stop/Start sequences would be utilized.

 ![Sequence diagram](../assets/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle/Resolution_Switching.svg)